 1970s Brass Table Lamp

 Materials: Round base with a globe.
-Made of brass, brass plated metal (iron).
-Brass/gold coloured plastic.
-Round fabric lampshade with 2 gold coloured aluminium/plastic rims.
+Made of brass & brass plated metal (iron).
+Brass or gold coloured plastic.
+Conical fabric lampshade with 2 gold coloured aluminium or plastic rims.
+Bakelite E27 socket.

 Total Height: 45,5 cm / 17.91”

 Width: ∅ 25 cm / 9.84”